craftsmancoding/taxonomies/README.md

 ## Installation

 Install this package via the MODX package manager.
+See (https://github.com/craftsmancoding/taxonomies/wiki/Installation)

+**This package REQUIRES PHP 5.3 or greater!!!**

 ### Advanced Installation (Developers Only)